isomerpages/moe-sped-itptoolkit/_pcp-resources/Resources for SPED Schools/FEM Video.md

 description: ""
 third_nav_title: Resources for SPED Schools
 ---
-<p>The FEM video is available in bite-sizes in the YouTube playlist &lt;link
+<p>The FEM video is available in bite-sizes in the YouTube playlist for step-by-step
-to playlist will be uploaded after full video clearance&gt; for step-by-step learning.</p>
+learning.</p>
 <p></p>
 <p>Check these parts out below!</p>